Rules of the Eurovision Song Contest: General format

 The votes each country provides to determine the overall winner consists of two parts: television viewers and radio listeners in each country can vote for their favourite song through telephone and SMS voting or by voting through the official Eurovision app, with all votes tallied to create a public "top 10" for that country; a selected jury of five music professionals is also appointed by each country's participating broadcaster, who rank all entries in the shows to determine their "top 10" songs.
-Each country then provides two sets of points representing the views of the public and jury, with each set containing the points 1-8, 10 and 12, with the highest ranked song receiving 12 points.
+Each country then provides two sets of points representing the views of the public and jury, with each set containing the points 1-8, 10, and 12, with the highest ranked song receiving 12 points.
 The semi-final qualifiers are solely determined by the public vote.

 The contest is a non-profit event, with financing for each year's event typically raised through a mandatory participation fee from each participating broadcaster, which varies for each country depending on its size and viewership, as well as contributions from the host broadcaster and the host city, and commercial revenues from any contest sponsorships, ticket sales for the live shows, televoting revenues and merchandise.

 Eligibility to participate in the contest is limited to active members of the EBU, which consist of member broadcasters from states which fall within the European Broadcasting Area or are member states of the Council of Europe.
-Associate member broadcasters may also be allowed to compete in the contest, should they receive approval from the contest's Reference Group.
+Associate member broadcasters may also be allowed to compete in the contest, should they receive approval from the contest's reference group.

 Organisation

-The contest is organised by the EBU, together with the participating broadcaster of the host country, and is overseen by the Reference Group on behalf of all participating broadcasters, who are each represented by a nominated Head of Delegation.
-The Head of Delegation for each country is responsible for leading their country's delegation at the event, and is their country's contact person with the EBU.
-A country's delegation will typically include a Head of Press, the contest participants, the songwriters and composers, backing performers, and the artist's entourage, and can range from 20 to 50 people depending on the country.
-The Heads of Delegation will typically meet in March before the contest is held, to receive detailed information about the shows, the venue, stage design, lighting and sound to best prepare their entry for the contest, as well as details on the event organisation, such as transportation and accommodation during the event.
+Each edition of the contest is organised by the EBU together with a host broadcaster, and is overseen by the reference group on behalf of all participating broadcasters, who are each represented by a nominated head of delegation.
+The head of delegation for each participating broadcaster is responsible for leading their country's delegation at the event, and is their contact person with the EBU.
+A delegation will typically include a head of press, the main performers, the songwriters and composers, the backing performers, and the artist's entourage, and can range from twenty to fifty people depending on the country.
+The heads of delegation will typically meet in March before the contest is held, to receive detailed information about the shows, the venue, stage design, lighting, and sound to best prepare their entry for the contest, as well as details on the event organisation, such as transportation and accommodation during the event.